 LET TRAVELKATZ PLAN YOUR VERMONT VACATION PACKAGE

 Travelkatz will put together a Vermont Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 The name of Vermont’s capital city was bestowed by Colonel Jacob Davis in 1781.
 Disdainful of the then-popular trend of naming a new settlement after the towns in the state in which one previously resided, Davis chose to name his new town after the French city of Montpelier.
 Davis wasn’t just bucking a trend, he was also concerned about the confusion that would arise if too many towns ended up sharing the same name.

 Vermont State House: Vermont’s statehouse is stunning.
 The tour highlights all the beautiful spaces only in miniature to larger statehouses.
 The tour guide does a great job and makes sure to point out even the small details.
 You can park in front of the Capitol on the street, and walk to the State House, and other buildings of the government of Vermont.
 This would remind one of a Mayberry type town.
 Really a beautiful area in Vermont.
 Kudo’s to Vermont for keeping it simple and so quaint.
 A breath of fresh air.
 There are rolling tours that are not to be missed.
 Look for fossils in the flooring.
 The building inside and out is just lovely.
 If you are touring Montpelier the state house should be on the top of your list.